 - Never tie a teething ring around a baby’s neck or any other body part — it could get caught on something and strangle the baby.

-- If your baby seems irritable, ask your doctor if it is OK to give a dose of acetaminophen or ibuprofen (for babies older than 6 months) to ease discomfort.
+- If your baby seems irritable, ask your doctor if it is OK to give them a dose of acetaminophen or Nurofen or ibuprofen (only for babies older than 6 months) to ease discomfort.
 Never place an aspirin against the tooth, and don’t rub alcohol on your baby’s gums.

 Baby Teeth Hygiene